technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // Variadic values conform to the `RandomAccessCollection` protocol and enhance
 // it in various ways.
 All the standard `Collection` API can be used, and all
 // the standard functionality (for ... in loops, etc) is available.
 Moreover,
-// all the "trasforming" members are overloaded to return another variadic value
+// all the "transforming" members are overloaded to return another variadic val-
-// instead of an `Array`, and due to how overload resolution works these func-
+// ue instead of an `Array`, and due to how overload resolution works, these
-// tions will be the preferred one when no type context is given.
+// functions will be the preferred one when no type context is given.
 // =============================================================================

 extension ComplexVariadic {